CircuitHappy/link32_TG0/README.md

 # Example project for Ableton Link on ESP32

-## Timer Interrupt design for clock output at around 100 microseconds of accuracy.
+## Timer Interrupt design for clock output at around tens of microseconds in accuracy.

 Minimal example for using Ableton Link with esp-idf on ESP32.\
 Tested with esp-idf release/v4.0.